 The focus of most sealant studies is the occlusal surface of permanent teeth.
 Permanent molars have been selected as teeth most at risk for occlusal caries and thus, the teeth that most benefit from sealants.
 This perspective comes from population data.
 It reflects the realities of "normal" tooth anatomy and thus average susceptibility to caries.
 It does not account for individual differences among patients and among teeth.
-Such differences are the basis for risk analysis and decision making in sealant care that is now recognized as necessary for the best cost-benefit ratio in sealant therapy.
+Such differences are the basis for risk analysis and decision-making in sealant care that is now recognized as necessary for the best cost-benefit ratio in sealant therapy.

-Therefore, many primary teeth may be judged to be at risk, due to fissure anatomy and/or patient caries risk factors.
+Therefore, many primary teeth may be judged to be at risk due to fissure anatomy and/or patient caries risk factors.
 This also is true for permanent teeth other than molars (eg, incisors with deep lingual pits or premolars with incipient caries in deep occlusal grooves).
 Any teeth judged to be at risk can certainly benefit from sealant application.

-Early suggestions that primary tooth enamel does not etch well and therefore, was difficult to bond, have been erased by the long successful experience of dentists using acid etching on primary enamel.
-Much of our contemporary restorative treatment relies on this method of bonding and retention, and it has been found successful in primary as in permanent teeth.
-Clinical studies reporting on sealant success when applied to primary molars are rare.
-Those that have been published report retention and success equivalent to permanent molar sealants.
-When reviewing this literature, we must remember the vital importance of patient behavior and compliance (and thus critical isolation and careful technique) as a significant factor in sealant retention studies.
-49
+Early suggestions that primary tooth enamel does not etch well and therefore was difficult to bond have been erased by successful acid etching of primary enamel.
+Much of our contemporary restorative treatment relies on this method of bonding and retention, and it has been successful in primary teeth.
+Clinical studies reporting on sealant success on primary molars are rare.
+Those that have been published report retention and success equivalent to permanent molar sealants.49-52 Of course, patient behavior and compliance (and thus critical isolation and careful technique) are significant factors in sealant retention studies.53

-Some clinicians and some clinical investigators are not skilled with young patients, leading to a bias about the success of sealants on children.
-We must advocate for the acceptance of sealant placement on any tooth, primary or permanent, that is judged to be at risk for pit or fissure caries.
-The challenge, then, for any clinician is to provide the service in the most appropriate and correct way, working with the patient to assure patient compliance and careful methodology to the application of sealants.
+Not all clinicians and investigators are skilled with young patients, leading to a bias about the success of sealants on children.
+We must advocate for the acceptance of sealant placement on any tooth, primary or permanent, that is judged to be at risk for pit and fissure caries.
+The challenge, then, for any clinician is to provide the service in the most appropriate way, working with the patient to assure patient compliance and careful application of sealants.